 The successful applicant is expected to take part in advocacy exercises, to provide feedback to participants and to host a small drinks reception.
 He or she will demonstrate qualities marking him or her out as an appropriate ambassador of our profession.

-Course fees and accommodation will be provided.
-Candidates will be required to make and pay for their own travel arrangements..
-The Successful candidate will be expected to travel to Gainesville in time to attend the course on 29th July 2018.
+The course fees, accommodation and flights are funded by the Florida Bar Association.
+The Successful candidate will be expected to travel to Gainesville in time to attend the course on 28th July 2019.

 An application for accreditation for CPD has been made.
 Previous courses, which were accredited by the Bar Standards Board, attracted 9 hours advocacy, 2 hours Ethics and 25 CPD hours.

-If interested, please send a short covering letter to the Administrator, Aaron Dolan, email: email@example.com by Tuesday 10th April 2018.
+If interested, please send a short covering letter to the Administrator, Aaron Dolan, email: email@example.com by Monday 18th Feburary 2019.

 The 2019 course programme is available HERE.